sharkdp/numbat/book/src/type-system.md

 ## Type inference and type annotations

-The type checker can infer the types of (most) expressions without explicitly declaring them.
+The type checker can infer the types of all expressions without explicitly declaring them.
 For example, the following definition does not mention any types:
 ``` numbat
 let E_pot = 80 kg × 9.8 m/s² × 5 m